GENIVI/car-data-logger/README.md

 ### Implemented Modules
 * VSS Data Collector : please refer to VSSDataCollector page for more detail
+* Data Store         : please refer to DataStore page for more detail

 ### Todo
-* Data storing module using SQLite
+* Implement on-board data providing module